Verify your FKT!

 FKT activities are now quite popular, professional runners receive sponsorship, and the media is paying attention.
 So please reduce potential hassles for yourself and document what you do.

-Do not later claim that you didn't know you had to verify your effort.
-And, just like with all your other key gear, you need to know how to use your tracking device and keep it charged.
+Do not later claim that you did not know you had to verify your effort.
+And just like with all your other gear, you need to know how to use your tracking device, and need to keep it charged.

 Personal Locator Beacons

-Besides providing real-time tracking to your friends and admirers, Personal Locator Beacons (PLBs) are also excellent safety gear; FKT or not, backcountry users should consider carrying them.
-The SPOT can send pre-written messages plus an SOS, while the DeLorme can send custom text messages explaining your situation ("Weather is bad, I'm exiting at XX trailhead, please pick me up in XX hours").
+Besides providing real-time tracking to your friends and admirers, Personal Locator Beacons (PLBs) are also excellent safety gear.
+The SPOT can send pre-written messages plus an SOS, while the DeLormes can send custom text messages explaining your situation ("Weather is bad, I'm exiting at XX trailhead, please pick me up in XX hours”).
+Note that SPOT and DeLorme do not archive data files; download and save it soon.

 GPS watches are nearly ubiquitous.
 They cannot report your position in real time (as the PLBs do), so they provide a lesser standard of verification.
 They do, however generate a GPS track of your activity.

-Note that canyons and forests can obscure the signal from the orbiting GPS satellites.
-Find a clear area on occasion to get a signal.
+Canyons and forests can obscure the signal from the orbiting GPS satellites.
+Occasionally find a clear area to get a signal.

-The most time-honored means of verification is a detailed trip report written ASAP after the completion of your trip (based on detailed notes taken during the trip, such as daily miles, where you were when, weather observations, people you met, etc.) Not only is the TR important for verification, it helps everyone connect with your experience of the trip.
-Isn't that what it's really all about anyway?
+The most time-honored means of verification is a trip report written ASAP after the completion of your trip based on detailed notes taken during the trip.
+Not only is the TR important for verification, it helps everyone connect with your experience of the trip.

-We are unable to verify the accuracy of every record quoted here.
+We are unable to verify the accuracy of every FKT submitted.
 If you think something is incorrect or misrepresented, please contact us and let's discuss it.